DEI-Glossar

 >> Cultural Diversity:

-Diversity of cultural expressions and traditions.
-Enriches societies.
+Diversity of cultural expressions and traditions enriches societies.
 Promotes mutual respect and understanding.

 >> Cultural Exchange: